SABGla/SABGla.github.io/README.md

 # Multimodal Interaction Group website

 Please use either git command controls to push your changes or use the Web IDE here in Gitlab.
 This way, we can keep track of changes, and approve merge requests.

-In case you have questions, email gozel.shakeri@glasgow.ac.uk.
+In case you have any questions, do not hesitate to reach out to Gözel Shakeri (gozel.shakeri@glasgow.ac.uk).

 ## *** Attention ***